MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-async-overview.md

 ## Operational Limits for Business Central on-premises

 For [!INCLUDE[prod_short](includes/prod_short.md)] on-premises environments, you can control limits for operations related to sessions, such as how many child or background sessions, or scheduled tasks that can run at the same time.
-For more information, see [Operational Limits for Business Central Online](../administration/configure-server-instance.md).
+For more information, see [Configuring Business Central Server](../administration/configure-server-instance.md).

 ## See also